joehdodd/react-filter-search/CONTRIBUTING.md

 - `npm run build` will build the component for publishing to npm and also bundle the demo app.

 - `npm run clean` will delete built resources.

+## Making and Sumibtting Changes

+Uisng your fork, ensure you've properly set `git remote` to point back to **this** repo as "upstream", or whatever you want to call it.
+Read [GitHub's guide on forking](https://help.github.com/articles/fork-a-repo/) for more info.

+Once you have that set up, read [GitHub's guide on keeping a fork in sync](https://help.github.com/articles/syncing-a-fork/).

+If you've completed that, please create a branch off of the latest version of `master` using [this Git workflow](https://github.com/Automattic/wp-calypso/blob/master/docs/git-workflow.md)

+When you're ready, open a PR from your fork to this repo to get the party started.

+Thanks and have fun!